torvalds/linux/Documentation/arm64/booting.rst

   corrupted by bogus network packets or disk data.
 This will save you many hours of debug.

-- Primary CPU general-purpose register settings x0 = physical address of device tree blob (dtb) in system RAM. x1 = 0 (reserved for future use) x2 = 0 (reserved for future use) x3 = 0 (reserved for future use)
+- Primary CPU general-purpose register settings:

+    - x0 = physical address of device tree blob (dtb) in system RAM.
+    - x1 = 0 (reserved for future use)
+    - x2 = 0 (reserved for future use)
+    - x3 = 0 (reserved for future use)

 - CPU mode

   All forms of interrupts must be masked in PSTATE.DAIF (Debug, SError, IRQ and FIQ).
   The CPU must be in either EL2 (RECOMMENDED in order to have access to the virtualisation extensions) or non-secure EL1.

 - Caches, MMUs

   The MMU must be off.
   Instruction cache may be on or off.
   The address range corresponding to the loaded kernel image must be